SS Norvarg

 She was sold to a Hong Kong company in 1946 and renamed Nan Chiang.
 A further sale in 1950 saw her renamed Northern Glow.
 In 1959, she was sold to the Chinese Government and renamed Hoping 46 (Hoping Ssu Shi Liu).
 She was removed from the shipping registers in 1971.

 Description

 The ship was a Design 1014 cargo ship.
-She was built in 1920 by Todd Drydock & Construction Corp, Tacoma, Washington.
+She was built in 1920 by Todd Drydock & Construction Corp, Tacoma, Washington, "presented by" the Rotary Club of Tacoma.